Alamo-Industries/chrome-salesforce-id-search/readme.md

-# Salesforce Id Search Extension
+# Find in Salesforce

-A Chrome extension that simplifies searching for Salesforce records by allowing you to quickly navigate to records using the URL bar.
-Save time by avoiding the need to manually type or remember your org's URL.
+A Chrome extension that allows quick navigation to Salesforce records across multiple Salesforce instances.

 ## Features
+- Configure multiple Salesforce instance shortcuts

-- Quick access to Salesforce records directly from Chrome's URL bar
+- Quick access to Salesforce records using keyboard commands from the URL bar
-- Configurable org URL for your Salesforce environment
+- Support for all Salesforce record types
-- Simple keyword trigger ("sf") followed by the `tab` key and then the record ID
-- Works with any Salesforce record ID
+- Works across multiple Salesforce instances (Production, Sandbox, etc.)

 ## Installation

-1. Install the extension from the Chrome Web Store [Add store link here]
+1. Download the extension from the Chrome Web Store and activate it
-2. Click on the extension icon in your Chrome toolbar
-3. Configure your Salesforce org URL in the options page

-## Setup

-1. Right-click the extension icon in your Chrome toolbar
-2. Select "Options" from the menu
-3. Enter your Salesforce org URL (e.g., `https://mycompany.my.salesforce.com`)
-4. Click Save
+2. Open the extension options page and configure the Salesforce instances you want to use
+3. You can also add shortcuts to the URL bar by clicking the extension icon and selecting "Add new URL"

 ## Usage

-1. In Chrome's URL bar, type `sf` and press `Tab`
-2. Type or paste your Salesforce record ID (e.g., `001XXXXXXXXXXXXXXX`)
+1. Add Salesforce URLs with unique shortcut keys (e.g., 'prod' for production)
+2. Trigger the extension by typing "sf" and then hitting "tab".
+This will activate the extension and open the quick search
+3. Type in one of your saved shortcuts (e.g., 'prod'), followed by a whitespace and then the Salesforce ID you want to search for
-3. Press `Enter` to navigate directly to the record
+4. Hit "enter" to search for the record

-This will navigate to: `https://mycompany.my.salesforce.com/001XXXXXXXXXXXXXXX`

-## Tips

-- Works with any Salesforce record ID (Accounts, Contacts, Opportunities, Custom Objects, etc.)
-- The extension automatically concatenates your configured org URL with the record ID
-- You can update your org URL at any time through the extension options

-## Requirements
+## Configuration

-- Google Chrome browser
+1. Click the extension icon to manage your Salesforce URLs
+2. Add shortcuts for each Salesforce instance you use
+3. Each shortcut needs:
+   - A unique key (letters, numbers, and dashes only)
-- A Salesforce org URL
+   - A valid Salesforce URL
-- Valid Salesforce record IDs

-## Known Issues

-None currently reported.
-If you encounter any issues, please submit them in the Issues section of this repository.

-## Contributing
+## Support

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+For issues, questions, or suggestions, please [open an issue](https://github.com/Alamo-Industries/chrome-salesforce-id-search/issues).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-#### Proudly presented to you by Alamo Industries